 1 pair of Icebreaker Oasis merino wool leggings to go under your jeans in sub 30 degree weather.
 With some luck, sometimes you can snag a pair out of season for $20 at a T.J.Maxx.

 - Best looking, priciest option: Outlier Slim Dungarees.
 Great for colder climates, I’m pretty sure these will last longer than anything else I wear.
-The fit has been tricky: I’ve exchanged sizes twice, as despite being slim, the waist measurement is different from most of the jeans I’ve purchased.
+The fit has been tricky: I’ve exchanged sizes twice, as despite being slim, the waist measurement is different from most of the pants I’ve purchased.
 The legs are intentionally long, so plan to get them hemmed.
 Oh, these have a liquid-repellant treatment — good thing, I spilled some coffee on them the other day.

 - Feel great, mid-price option: Bluffworks Tailored Chinos.
-I have to say, I love these: they were a bit resistant to squats at first, but with a little working in these feel amazing and had the best fit of any jeans I’ve ever worn, period.
+I have to say, I love these: they were a bit resistant to squats at first, but with a little working in these feel amazing and had the best fit of any pants I’ve ever worn, period.
 Super lightweight.
 I’m inclined to grab these for warmer (40℉+) climates: they breathe well, and I didn’t sweat once while city exploring.
 However, in chillier climates these feel a bit too thin — definitely pair with merino wool leggings.

 - Stretchy budget option: prAna Brion pants.
 These DWR-treated pants feel amazing for hiking.
 Unlike the Outlier and Bluffworks, these have some vertical stretch that’s especially useful for intense hikes, or squatting for a shot.
 These look great: I wouldn’t have qualms about wearing them to a training engagement.
 Waist fit is great, but legs are a little long.
 Don’t expect these to last long: after some in-depth searching, it sounds like they aren’t especially known for durability.